shaunyue/shaunyue.github.io/_pages/about.md

 </script>

 <div style="border: 1px solid #ccc; padding: 10px; background-color: #f9f9f9; color: #333; border-radius: 5px;">
 <strong>🔥 Students (招生):</strong> I am about to join the <a href="https://scst.sysu.edu.cn">School of Cyber Science and Technology</a> @ <a href="https://www.sysu.edu.cn">SYSU</a>  as an Associate Professor.
 I am looking for PhD students (Fall 2025) who are interested in the area of machine learning, network optimization, privacy, agent, or other relevant and intersting topics.
-If interested, please contact me: shengyue AT tsinghua.edu.cn.
+If interested, please contact me: shengyue AT tsinghua DOT edu DOT cn.
 </div>

 <!-- <div style="display: flex; gap: 10px; margin-top: 20px; margin-bottom: 0px;">